rskottap/imfind/FINDME.md

 - **If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model.
 Else, uses BLIP on gpu.
 LLaVa on cpu is too slow.**
 - EasyOCR is used in both cases.

+⚠️ TODO: Fix LLaVa usage.
+Disabled LLaVa usage for now because if there is not enough GPU memory to load model, it results in errors in loading OCR and Embed models too.
+Pretty slow even on gpu, if on the verge of maxing out memory.
+In `lib/helpers.py` in `describe_images_and_cache` toggle `use_llava_success` to test.

 #### Possible errors while running LLaVa 1.5 on GPU
 - If Pytorch reserved but unallocated memory is a lot, then try `export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True`